Healthy Calf Conference

 Often vaccines are constructed in combinations so that one vaccination will protect the calf against multiple threats.
 This is to reduce the workload for producers and make it easier to administer the vaccines.
 Responding to the multiple antigens in the combination vaccines should not be a problem for the calf as long as it is stress-free and fed properly so it has adequate energy to feed the immune system.

 Most vaccinations are recommended just ahead of weaning, grouping or other stressful events in a calf’s life.
-A real game changer, however, has been a new intranasal vaccine, called Inforce 3, introduced by Zoetis in September 2011.
+A real game changer, however, has been an intranasal vaccine, called Inforce 3, introduced by Zoetis in September 2011.
 It is given to calves as early as seven days of age or less to control respiratory disease, especially BRSV.

 Traditional vaccines rely on the systemic immune system to generate longer-lasting immunity that will help animals produce antibodies if they come into contact with a disease.
 The intranasal vaccine specifically targets only the local immune system of the calf’s upper respiratory tract or nasal mucosa, and can be given to calves before they leave their farm of origin or once they arrive at their new location.